-The main components of the opera include tab-based reviews, small features and page magnification, a variety of mouse markers and an integrated loading management.
+The main components of the opera include tab-based reviews, small features and page magnification, a variety of mouse markers, and integrated loading management.

-Opera runs on a wide variety of operating systems, such as Microsoft Windows, Mac OS, Linux, FreeBSD and Solaris.
-Although the Opera browser features are much larger than Firefox, and is also the fastest web browser, the browser only has a small fraction of the browser market, but Opera has a more powerful market for mobile devices such as cell phones, smartphones and digital assistant.
-Somebody owns Opera is available for Symbian or Windows Mobile devices.
+Opera runs on a wide variety of operating systems, such as Microsoft Windows, Mac OS, Linux, FreeBSD, and Solaris.
+Although the Opera browser features are much larger than Firefox and is also the fastest web browser, the browser only has a small fraction of the browser market, but Opera has a more powerful market for mobile devices such as cell phones, smartphones, and digital assistant.
+Somebody who owns Opera is available for Symbian or Windows Mobile devices.
 Nearly 40 million mobile devices have opera software.
 Opera is also the only browser that can be used on Nintendo DS and the consoles.
 Opera is known in some countries, such as Ukraine, as the most popular web browser.